the-user-created/FERS/README.md

 This monorepo contains the following packages:

-- `packages/fers`: The core C++ radar simulation engine.
-This is a command-line tool that reads an XML scenario file and produces simulation output data.
+- `packages/libfers`: The core C++ radar simulation library.
+It contains all the core logic, physics, and file processing capabilities, exposed through a C-style API.
+- `packages/fers-cli`: A lightweight command-line interface that acts as a wrapper around `libfers`, providing backward compatibility with the original FERS executable.
 - `packages/fers-ui`: A modern desktop application built with Tauri and React.
-It provides a graphical interface for creating, editing, and visualizing FERS scenarios.
+It provides a graphical interface for creating, editing, and visualizing FERS scenarios by linking against `libfers`.
 - `packages/schema`: The XML Schema Definition (XSD) and Document Type Definition (DTD) that define the structure of FERS scenario files.
 This schema is the contract between the UI and the core simulator.